reilem/KHC/README.md

 ### Config ###

-To configure or add a test to the tests: add a new line to the `TestConfig.txt` file containing: the path to the test file, and the expected result; separated by a colon `:`.
+To configure or add a test to the tests: add a new line to the `ConfigTests.txt` file containing: the path to the test file, and the expected result; separated by a colon `:`.
 ```
 <path to the test file> : <expected evaluation result>